chikashimiyama/PozyxTest/Hardware.md

 ![](img/lid.jpg)

-the side of the case.
+The side of the case.
 It has 1x micro USB jack and 1x power jack.
-It might be possible to provide power to the anchor with micro USB cable.
-However, the description is not provided on the website(+5v).
+It is possible to provide power to the anchor with micro USB cable.
 ![](img/side.jpg)

 A sticker on the other side cleary shows its serial number.